pseudospectators/WaveRange/README.md

    nlaymax : (OUTPUT) maximum allowed number of bit planes

-   ntot_enc_max : (OUTPUT) maximum allowed total number of elemens of the encoded array data_enc
+   ntot_enc_max : (OUTPUT) maximum allowed total number of elements of the encoded array data_enc

 2) Fortran interface.
 For the functional description of all input/output parameters, see the C++ interface comments above.
 For a working example, see examples/fortran/.